DongXiao1983/openstack/Deploymen.md

 1. Install CentOS 6.5

-    This parts is needed:
+    These parts is needed:
     gcc
-    virtualling
+    virtualization
+    python > 3.0
+    vnc

 2. Make a icehouse repo

     openstack-icehouse]